Moduli problems for operadic algebras

 is a quasi-isomorphism. \end{proposition} This proposition forms the technical heart of our proof of Theorem \ref{thm:biduals} (and hence Theorem \ref{thm:mainthm}).
-In particular, its proof is somewhat involved and is proven in increasing levels of generality, using some of the results of Section \ref{sec:operads}.
+In particular, its proof is somewhat involved and is proven in increasing levels of generality, using some of the results of Appendix \ref{sec:operads}.
 We will therefore postpone the proof to Section \ref{sec:proofoftechnicalprop} and instead discuss how it can be used to prove Theorem \ref{thm:biduals}.

-As a first application of Proposition \ref{prop:filtrationissues}, we find that every small $\PP$-algebra can be modelled by a nilpotent algebra.
+As a first application of Proposition \ref{prop:filtrationissues}, we find that every Artin $\PP$-algebra can be modelled by a nilpotent algebra.
 More precisely, we have the following: \begin{lemma} Consider a retract diagram of $\base$-operads $\PP\rto{\sim} \Omega\CC\rto{\sim} \PP$, where $\CC$ is filtered-cofibrant as a left $\base$-module.
-Then the following assertions hold: \begin{enumerate} \item Every small $\PP$-algebra is quasi-isomorphic to a very small $\PP$-algebra (Definition \ref{def:verysmall}). \item Suppose that the (Koszul) twisting morphism $\phi\colon \CC\drt\PP$ associated to $\Omega\CC\rt\PP$ has the following property: for every $A$ which is very small and nilpotent, the map $\mf{D}_\phi^\mm{poly}(A)\rt \mf{D}_\phi(A)$ is a quasi-isomorphism.
-Then every small $\PP$-algebra is quasi-isomorphic to a very small $\PP$-algebra which is furthermore nilpotent. \end{enumerate} \end{lemma} Every cofibrant $\base$-operad $\PP$ fits into a retract diagram $\PP\rto{\sim} \Omega\Bar\PP\rto{\sim} \PP$.
-Consequently, part \ref{it:verysmall1} asserts that small algebras over cofibrant operads are quasi-isomorphic to very small algebras. \begin{proof} The small $\PP$-algebras form the smallest class of $\PP$-algebras that is closed under homotopy pullbacks along the maps of trivial algebras $0\rt \triv{c}{n+1}$ (with $n\geq 0$).
-It therefore suffices to show the following: let $A$ be a very small $\cat{P}$-algebra, let $\Omega_\phi\Bar_\phi(A)\rt A$ be its bar-cobar resolution (cofibrant by Lemma \ref{lem:algbarresol}) and consider any (homotopy) pullback diagram of the form
+Then the following assertions hold: \begin{enumerate} \item Every Artin $\PP$-algebra is quasi-isomorphic to a strictly Artin $\PP$-algebra (Definition \ref{def:verysmall}). \item Suppose that the (Koszul) twisting morphism $\phi\colon \CC\drt\PP$ associated to $\Omega\CC\rt\PP$ has the following property: for every $A$ which is strictly Artin and nilpotent, the map $\mf{D}_\phi^\mm{poly}(A)\rt \mf{D}_\phi(A)$ is a quasi-isomorphism.
+Then every Artin $\PP$-algebra is quasi-isomorphic to a strictly Artin $\PP$-algebra which is furthermore nilpotent. \end{enumerate} \end{lemma} Every cofibrant $\base$-operad $\PP$ fits into a retract diagram $\PP\rto{\sim} \Omega\Bar\PP\rto{\sim} \PP$.
+Consequently, part \ref{it:verysmall1} asserts that Artin algebras over cofibrant operads are quasi-isomorphic to strictly Artin algebras. \begin{proof} The Artin $\PP$-algebras form the smallest class of $\PP$-algebras that is closed under homotopy pullbacks along the maps of trivial algebras $0\rt \triv{c}{n+1}$ (with $n\geq 0$).
+It therefore suffices to show the following: let $A$ be a strictly Artin $\cat{P}$-algebra, let $\Omega_\phi\Bar_\phi(A)\rt A$ be its bar-cobar resolution (using Lemma \ref{lem:algbarresol}, since strictly Artin algebras are $\base$-cofibrant by Remark \ref{rem:smallisperfect}) and consider any (homotopy) pullback diagram of the form

 Then the map $Y\rt \Omega_\phi\Bar_\phi(A)$ is naturally quasi-isomorphic to a square zero extension $B\rt A$ with kernel $\triv{c}{n}$.
 For part \ref{it:verysmall2}, we must furthermore show that $B$ can be taken nilpotent, assuming $A$ is nilpotent.